U.S. flag

 Editing

 The NIH Library provides editing services and can suggest resources to assist NIH and select HHS authors who are preparing manuscripts for journal submission (or book chapter[s] for publication).
 As a free service, we provide light and medium editing for NIH- and HHS-related work.
 Authors who submit a request for editing will have their manuscript returned with suggested edits marked in MS Word track changes.
-Providing editing results in this manor, allows authors to clearly see suggestions and decide which edits to keep or omit.
+Providing editing results in this manner, allows authors to clearly see suggestions and decide which edits to keep or omit.

 The NIH Library also offers free plagiarism checking, using iThenticate, to identify missed citations or paraphrased wording that is too similar to a published source.
 This service is available for NIH and select HHS authors preparing works for publication.
 A Library editor will provide the author with a similarity report and links that can help with understanding the report; however, editors will not interpret or offer an opinion on the report results.